RocketSoftware/rocket-mvbasic/docs/usage/KnownIssues.md

 **MVVS-1054** Wrong documentation tips in some situations

 **MVVS-1119** Formatting a document will format "$options -static.dim" to "$options - static.dim", resulting in incorrect code behavior

-**MVVS-1128** Goto and peek definition can not be found after repeated use

 **MVVS-1136** enhancement request to avoid to add a blank line to the end of BASIC source code